MEXICO

 Without forgetting to see at least one cenote, a collapsed karstic cave that, filled with water, looks like a lake in which to swim.

-To see whale sharks I spent a few days in the quiet and peaceful Isla Holbox but unfortunately the rain and storm stopped all boats. .
-A good reason to come back.
+To see whale sharks I spent a few days in the quiet and peaceful Isla Holbox but unfortunately the rain and storm stopped all boats for four days.
+That’s a good reason to come back.

 From Cancun then took the plane to the island of the Revolution: Cuba.